-We are all affected in some way by this pandemic.
+We are all affected in some way by the Covid-19 pandemic.
 At the British Council, we have had our cultural programmes and our English language teaching and assessment activities disrupted.
 I know that affects many of you as our partners and stakeholders.
 This is true whether you’re in the creative industries or the cultural sector, in schools or universities, in civil society or in the ministries we partner with around the world.

 The health of our audiences, colleagues and partners remains our first priority.
 Like you, the decisions we take will be taken in the light of the most up to date information we have.
 We are working hard to deliver what we can while responding to the relevant government and health authority guidance in all the countries where we work.

 As I know is true for many of your own institutions, the huge pressure of this pandemic is challenging the British Council’s sustainability.
 Our operations are underpinned by the surplus from our revenue-generating activities.
 Pausing this work through so many countries places an extraordinary financial strain on us.
 We are working to reduce that stress and expect to make clear decisions in the weeks ahead on how to deliver our mission in that context.